What is an annual review?

 • middle school to secondary school

-For young people moving from secondary school to a post 16 institution or apprenticeship, the review and amendments to the EHCP must be completed by 31 March in the calendar year of the transfer.
+For those moving from secondary school to a post 16 institution or apprenticeship, review and amendments to the EHCP must be completed by 31 March in the calendar year of the transfer.

 Preparing for adulthood

-Preparing for adulthood should begin from the earliest years however Local Authorities must ensure that the EHCP review at Year 9, and every review thereafter, includes a focus on transition planning.
+Preparing for adulthood should begin from the earliest years.
+Local Authorities must make sure the EHCP review at Year 9, and every review after that, includes a focus on transition planning.